 Dear Readers,

 These are not modest ambitions for an independent film critic and film historian, I realize.
 And admittedly, I sometimes fail to reach these lofty motivations when writing a review.
-Nevertheless, I hope you enjoy DFR and, after visiting, find that you think more about films and feel more engaged in your moviegoing experiences.
+Nevertheless, I hope you enjoy DFR and, after visiting, find that you think more about movies and feel more engaged in your moviegoing experiences.

 Thank you for your readership, and happy viewing!